gitprojectGT/mcp-playwright/README.md

 ## CI/CD

+The test workflow runs in two stages:

+1. **Unit Tests**
+   - Runs tests in `tests/unit/` directory
+   - Must pass before integration tests can start
+   - Test report available as "unit-test-report" artifact

+2. **Integration Tests**
+   - Runs only after unit tests pass
+   - Executes all non-unit tests
+   - Can be run on different browsers (chromium/firefox/webkit)
+   - Test report available as "integration-test-report" artifact

 Tests are automatically run on:
 - Every push to `master` branch
 - Every pull request to `master` branch